MaxReb0/Example_API/README.txt

     The data for these requests are stored in a local SQL database using flask_sqlalchemy.

+    All of the data validation was done using Pydantic.

+    All of the tests are done using pytest.

 INSTALLATION:
     To install the application and get it running, follow these steps: